oyenet1/aprs/README.md

 ![Dataflow diagram](<public/img/aprs. dataflow.png>)

 ### ERD (Entity Relationship diagram)
-This diagram shows the relationship between entities in a database.
+This diagram shows the object(tables) and their  relationship with one another.
 It helps to understand the structure and organisation of data in a database system.
 ![ERD diagram](public/img/aprs-erd-diagram.png)

 ## Installation Guide